tatmanblue/rust-aries-agent/tools/README.md

 rust-aries-agent but are not actually part of the rust-aries-agent product.

 ## Webhook Listener
 A tool for listening to rust-aries-agent with restful API.
-[See](webhook/README.md)
+See the webhook listener [documentation](webhook/README.md).

 ## Scripts
 Shell files meant to make life a little easier.